Last Updated: February 5, 2021

 Why?
 Crops are produced and transported to animals.
 Then animals are transported to the slaughterhouses.
 And their carcasses are transported elsewhere.

-Meat production also leads to deforestation and emitting methane in the atmosphere.
+Meat production also leads to deforestation and emitting methane into the atmosphere.

 According to Gates, the percentage of extremely poor people has drastically reduced in the last 30 years.
 In 1990, 36% of the global population was extremely poor.

-Poverty reduction in 2017 was down to 9% of the global population.
+Poverty reduction is down to 9% of the global population.

 We also need to consider that: